Rgnwld/AstroRankingManager/readme.md

     - Make sure that port 3306 is free to use!
 - To run the project, you still need the [go compiler](https://go.dev/learn/)
 - Now that everything is setup, just run ```go run ./```

+### Patch Notes
+- 16/10:
+    - Started to implement JWT system.
+Sign In already working
+    - Added authentication for some routes (ex: Ranking)